Last Updated on January 20, 2023

 Take a trip to DJ’s Berry Patch in Apex to pick delicious ripe strawberries and purchase homemade goods such as ice cream, preserves, and salad dressing.

 DJ’s cultivates two varieties of strawberries: the Sweet Charlie and Camarosa.
-Whether you’re here as a family or for an educational group tour through daycare or school, be sure to try both varieties!
+Whether you’re here as a family or for an educational group tour through daycare or school, try both varieties!

 Read More: The Best Day Trips from Raleigh